 You may also like Creativity: What Is It, Anyway?

-Written by Elizabeth about 4 years ago
+Written by Elizabeth over 4 years ago

 David Mamet advises actors to stay out of graduate school in his 1997 book True and False.
 Stay Out of School is a cultural investigation into how and why avoiding school for anyone became good advice-and what we can do to change that.